All our rooms have a story

 We now go to the Common Room which was the dining room (Lethaby).
 The original fitted furniture, designed and made by Heals is still in place.
 The tables were designed so as they could be folded and stored away under the counter tops so as activities could take place in the room.
 Notice the large plane tree in the garden – We now go through to The Council Room (Voysey), which was used as a sitting room, where the residents met and chatted after meals and also discuss the planned activities.
 The settlement was managed by a warden.
 Note the two fireplaces.
 There were two fireplaces in the dining and sitting rooms to counter ‘the cold back syndrome’.
 In this room there was an addition of a radiator as the two fireplaces were not opposite each other.

-We now go into the Library (Dickens).
+We now go into the Library (Dickens Library).
 This was one of the first public libraries in the UK.
 Debate had raged for years as to whether the public should have access to a library.
 The authorities at the time had the opinion that poor people could not read and therefore could and would not avail of it.
-The library proved to be huge success.
-The library was dedicated to T H Green, the noted philosopher.
+The library proved to be a huge success.
+The library was dedicated to Thomas Hill Green, the noted philosopher.
 T H Green posed the question as to how governments could control the influence of companies who would become so powerful that they would overrule governments, national and international, seeking only their own advantage and profit.

 Up the stairs to Mary Ward Hall, which holds busts of people who works influenced the project.
-Dickens was an inspiration for the free legal aid.
-Herschel, the astronomer lived next door and Emerson, the poet, was a great speaker as a liberal democrat.
+Charles Dickens was an inspiration for the free legal aid.
+William Herschel, the astronomer, lived next door and Ralph Waldo Emerson, the poet, was a great speaker as a liberal democrat.
 Mary Ward believed that taking an active part in operas, musicals and dramas was essential for everybody.
 Gustaf Holst, who wrote The Planets was the musical director in the hall.
 Five opera companies operated here at one time and some went onto national prominence.